 aiken_design_patterns/merkelized_validator

-Since transaction size is limited in Cardano, some validators benefit from a solution which allows them to delegate parts of their logics.
-This becomes more prominent in cases where such logics can greatly benefit from optimization solutions that trade computation resources for script sizes (e.g. table lookups can take up more space so that costly computations can be averted).
+Since transaction size is limited in Cardano, some scripts benefit from a solution which allows them to delegate parts of their validations.
+This becomes more prominent in cases where such validations can greatly benefit from optimization solutions that trade computation resources for script sizes (e.g. table lookups can take up more space so that costly computations can be averted).

-This design pattern offers an interface for off-loading such logics into an external withdrawal script, so that the size of the validator itself can stay within the limits of Cardano.
+This design pattern offers an interface for off-loading such validations into an external observer/withdrawal script, so that the sizes of the scripts themselves can stay within the limits of Cardano.

 Be aware that total size of reference scripts is currently limited to 200KiB (204800 bytes), and they also impose additional fees in an exponential manner.
 See here and here for more info.